threefoldfoundation/info_sdk/README.md

 Before contributing to this repo, one should understand that this repo reflects on three different manuals for 2 different versions of the TF Grid, and the content is clustered within 3 different branches.

 1. [TF Grid 2.1 manual](manual.threefold.io) - the manual for the [Marketplace (Mainnet)](marketplace.grid.tf)

-    Production Branch: Master
+   __Production Branch: Master__

-    Staging branch: Development
+  __Staging branch: Development__

-  For TF Grid 2.1 Manual, please create a pull request by comparing your branch to 'development' for edits approval.
+   TF Grid 2.1 Manual, please create a pull request by comparing your working branch to 'development' for edits approval.

 2. [TF Grid 2.2 Testnet manual](manual-testnet.threefold.io) - the manual for the [Marketplace (Testnet)](staging.marketplace.threefold.me)

-    Production Branch: Development_testnet
+    __Production Branch: Development_testnet__

-    For TF Grid 2.2 Manual, please create a pull request by comparing your branch to 'development_testnet' for edits approval.
+    To contribute to TF Grid 2.2 Manual, please create a pull request by comparing your working branch to 'development_testnet' for edits approval.

 ### Run the wiki yourself